vdaas/vald/docs/user-guides/operations.md

 - [Prometheus Operator][prometheus-operator]
 - [Prometheus deployments in Vald repository][vald-prometheus]

+If you use Prometheus Operator, it is required to set configurations properly along with [Prometheus Configuration][prometheus-configuration] page.
 It is recommended to use the endpoints role of the service discovery.

 #### Deploy Grafana